 ASCAP vs BMI, which is better?
-We can all agree this popular question amongst many artists, producers and writers who are new to the business side of music.
+We can all agree this is a popular question amongst many artists, producers, and writers who are new to the business side of music.

 Here’s what generally happens:

 As a music creator, you may have stumbled across an article, video, or some type of seminar that spoke about an artist or producer getting their music placed and multimedia, generally film or TV sometimes even video games.

 From there you conduct research and find out that that you need to be signed up with a performance rights organization in order to collect royalty payments.
 That research will lead you to two major companies, BMI and ASCAP.
 Both do the exact same thing, but slightly different.

 “Which is best for me BMI or ASCAP?”